magento/pwa-studio/docker/README.md

 After `docker/run-docker` is executed from the root of the repository, the default configuration will have the PWA application running at `https://pwa-docker.localhost`.

-## Configure a new custom domain
+## Configure a custom domain

 The domain is configurable.
-Two changes are needed to configure a new domain name.
+Just set `PWA_STUDIO_PUBLIC_PATH` key to the new domain under `docker/.env.docker`, or pass a custom .env file with the `PWA_STUDIO_PUBLIC_PATH` key set.
+All required fields can be found in `docker/.env.docker`.
+See how to pass the custom .env file below.

-1. Change `PWA_STUDIO_PUBLIC_PATH` key to the new domain in `docker/.env.docker`.
+## Pass custom .env file configuration through cli args (optional)

-2. Change the `--host` value in the `watch:docker` script in `packages/venia-concept/package.json` to the new domain.
+To use a custom .env file for configuration, pass it to the `run-docker` script like so: `docker/run-docker -e path-from-project-root`.
+This file will take the place of the default `.env.docker` file.

 ## Service Workers and Hot Reloading